sassoftware/saspy/saspy/doc/source/configuration.rst

 appserver -
     If you have more than one AppServer defined on OMR, then you must pass the name of the physical workspace server that you want to connect to, i.e.: 'SASApp - Workspace Server'.
-Without this the Object spawner will only try the first one in the list of app servers it supports. sspi -
+Without this the Object spawner will only try the first one in the list of app servers it supports.
+Note that this needs to be the exact string that is the Name for this server in metadata.
+Generally the pattern follows: '{} - Workspace Server'.format('name you gave it').
+The object spawner compares these strings as is, so spaces and case matter. sspi -
     New in 2.17, there is support for IWA (Integrated Windows Authentication) from a Windows client to remote IOM server.
     This is only for when your Workspace server is configured to use IWA as the authentication method, which is not the default.